zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 - zWinRMConnectionCloseTime
     :   Time when WinRM connections exist before it being closed.
 Needed for existing GSS client to decrypt leftover encrypted requests.
 Used only for domain (Kerberos) authentication.

+- zWinRMPortCheckTimeout
+    :   WinRM port availability check timeout.
+Used to define the timeout for WinRM port availability check before Kerberos connection initialization.

 - zWinDBStateMonitoringIgnore
     :   MS SQL Database monitoring ignored statuses.
 Add database statuses in which monitoring request will not be performed for MS SQL Databases.